 Your first wild camp can certainly seem something quite momentous.
 And it is in one sense.
 But rest assured that it if you follow the advice in this guide you are extremely unlikely to run into any serious trouble.
 After all you are essentially just sleeping outside.

 If you still require more convincing, remember that we have almost no dangerous animals in the UK.
-We do however have unpredictable weather, but you are unlikely to run into a serious snow storm or hurricane.
-Do check!
+We do however have unpredictable weather, but you are unlikely to experience a serious snow storm or hurricane.
+Do check the forecast though!

 And perhaps most importantly, all the fictitious badies you worry about aren't going to get you.
 You are sleeping in the middle of nowhere for just a few hours through the night.

 One useful exercise is to write down your fears.
 Then follow up with a sentence on how a completely rational robot would view them (we completely agree that no one is really rational but this is for the sake of the exercise).
 And finally jot down what you could do to overcome these fears if they actually happened.